awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-control-access-using-iam-policies-to-invoke-api.md

 + *account\-id* is the 12\-digit AWS account Id of the REST API owner\.
 + *api\-id* is the identifier API Gateway has assigned to the API for the method\. \(**\*** can be used for all APIs, regardless of the API's identifier\.\)
 + *stage\-name* is the name of the stage associated with the method \(**\*** can be used for all stages, regardless of the stage's name\.\)
 + *HTTP\-VERB* is the HTTP verb for the method\.
-It can be one of the following: GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS\.
+It can be one of the following: GET, POST, PUT, DELETE, PATCH\.
 + *resource\-path\-specifier* is the path to the desired method\. \(**\*** can be used for all paths\)\.

 Some example resource expressions include: